Six PNNL scientists elected AAAS fellows

 The American Association for the Advancement of Science is an international non-profit organization dedicated to advancing science around the world.
 The association will honor its new fellows at its annual meeting in San Diego, Calif., in February 2010.

-Tags: Environment, Fundamental Science, Computational Science, National Security, EMSL, Awards and Honors, Climate Change, Aerosols, Chemistry, Nanoscience, Health Science, Biomolecular Science, Cancer Research, Radiation Detection
+Tags: Environment, Fundamental Science, Computational Science, National Security, EMSL, Awards and Honors, Climate Science, Aerosols, Chemistry, Nanoscience, Health Science, Molecular Biology and Biochemistry, Cancer Research, Radiation Detection